open-component-model/ocm-spec/doc/introduction/README.md

 their original source location (due to restricted internet access), leading to the fact that artifacts need to be transported into these environments.
 This local deployment scenario requires that software components must clearly separate their ID from the location of their technical artifacts, so that this technical location may change, without changing the ID.
-At the same time the environment-local location of the artefacts must be retrievable using this identity.
+At the same time the environment-local location of the artifacts must be retrievable using this identity.

 At its heart, the model has to be technology-agnostic, so that not only modern containerized cloud software, but also legacy software is supported, out-of-the-box.
 It simply has to be acknowledged that companies are not able to